aintelope/biological-compatibility-benchmarks/README.md

 ## Project setup

-### Installation
+### Installation under Linux

 The project installation is managed via `make` and `pip`.
-Please see the respective commanads in the `Makefile`.
-To setup the environment follow these
+Please see the respective commands in the `Makefile`.
+To setup the environment follow these steps:
-steps:

-1. Install CPython from python.org.
-The code is tested with Python version 3.10.10
+1. Install CPython.
+The code is tested with Python version 3.10.10.
+We do not recommend using Conda package manager.

 Under Linux, run the following commands: